 Note the words “at least.”
 Generally, our body takes about 4 to 6 weeks to heal a wound.
 (1)

 However, many factors can cause impaired healing, such as hypoxia, bacterial colonization, ischemia, reperfusion injury, etc.

-So, it would be better to avoid certain exercises in this timeframe to heal your tattoo quickly and safely.
+So, avoiding certain exercises in this timeframe would be better to heal your tattoo properly and safely.

 Are there any tips to smoothly complete the healing process?

 Yes, let’s dive into that.

 What to Avoid After Getting a Tattoo?

 Here’re the things you should never do after getting a fresh tattoo.

 The first thing you should ensure is that you cover your newly tattooed area with loose clothes so the winds can flow easily.